 LSD Effects on the Body: Melts Your Mind, Not in Your Hands

 Researchers aren't 100 percent sure what LSD does in the central nervous system, or exactly how it causes those hallucinogenic effects.
 This is in part because there have never been scientific research studies on how LSD affects the brain.
 It's believed that LSD works similarly to serotonin, a neurotransmitter responsible for regulating moods, appetite, muscle control, sexuality, sleep and sensory perception.
-LSD seems to interfere with the way the brain's serotonin's receptors work.
+LSD seems to alter the way the brain's serotonin's receptors work.
 It may inhibit neurotransmission, stimulate it, or both.
 It also affects the way that the retinas process information and conduct that information to the brain.

 On the next page, we'll look at worst-case scenarios.